feature-engine/feature_engine/README.md

 data_encoded = rare_encoder.transform(data)
 ```

-See more usage examples in the jupyter notebooks in the example folder of this repository, or in the documentation: http://feature-engine.readthedocs.io
+See more usage examples in the jupyter notebooks in the **example** folder of this repository, or in the documentation: http://feature-engine.readthedocs.io

+## Contributing

+### Local Setup Steps
+- Clone the repo and cd into it
+- Run `pip install tox`
+- Run `tox` if the tests pass, your local setup is complete

+### Opening Pull Requests
+PR's are welcome!
+Please make sure the CI tests pass on your branch.

-### License
+## License

 BSD 3-Clause

-### Authors
+## Authors

-* **Soledad Galli** - *Initial work* - [Feature Engineering Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO).
+* **Soledad Galli** - *Initial work* - [Feature Engineering for Machine Learning, Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO).

 ### References

 Many of the engineering and encoding functionality is inspired by this [series of articles from the 2009 KDD competition](http://www.mtome.com/Publications/CiML/CiML-v3-book.pdf).

-To learn more about the rationale, functionality, pros and cos of each imputer, encoder and transformer, refer to the [Feature Engineering Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO)
+To learn more about the rationale, functionality, pros and cos of each imputer, encoder and transformer, refer to the [Feature Engineering for Machine Learning, Online Course](https://www.udemy.com/feature-engineering-for-machine-learning/?couponCode=FEATENGREPO)

 For a summary of the methods check this [presentation](https://speakerdeck.com/solegalli/engineering-and-selecting-features-for-machine-learning) and this [article](https://www.trainindata.com/post/feature-engineering-comprehensive-overview)